-Great Expectations® Heart Disease helps members learn how to better manage their heart disease.
+Great Expectations® Heart Disease helps you learn how to better manage your heart disease.
 We automatically enroll all members with heart disease at no charge.
 Our goal is to help you understand more about your condition and show you steps you can take toward good health.
 Our heart disease education guide is a good place to start.

 You will also receive:

 - Information about how we cover your condition.

 - Occasional updates about heart disease and its treatment.